 The barn’s previous owners christened it “The Happy Place” with teal letters scrawled over the door.
 Although we are unsure of the mysterious origins of the name, it does seem to suggest the kind of warmth and energy we want to cultivate in this space.

 “The Happy Place” is now the first site of SOIL SERIES: A Social Drawing.
 We want to reclaim this disused barn and make it a home for creative exploration.
-With the help of our incredible team of interns, we have begun the hard work of transforming this forgotten space into a functioning project hub.
+With the help of an incredible team of paid Empower Youth interns, we have begun the hard work of transforming this forgotten space into a functioning project hub.
 Upon completion, the barn will include a studio/lab in which to host workshops and classes, our personal studios, and a space for showcasing new projects, ideas, and artworks.
 With the goal of rendering the studio/lab functional in time for July workshops, we set to work cleaning and re-imagining the barn’s rooms.

 The Tack Room